 Personal Advocacy Service

-Part funded by Australian Government of Families, Housing , Community Service and Indigenous Affairs and Disability Services Commission (WA)
+Part funded by Australian Government Department of Social Services and Disability Services Commission (WA)

 Personal Advocacy Service is an outreach of the Catholic Church providing one to one friendships and advocacy support for people with intellectual disabilities.